chrispader/EyeMind/README.txt

 			4.2.1 Change the background color to white
 			4.2.2 Change the target color to black
 		4.3 Add screen recording simulus (you can find it in the top bar - to the right), then on the right menu:
 			4.3.1 Reduce frame rate to 5 (This depends on your computer performance.
-It is used to avoid memory overload during the data recording)
+It is used to avoid memory overload during the data recording.
+In our machine a frame rate of 10 worked well)
 			4.3.2 Reduce video quality to Low (This depends on your computer performance.
-It is used to avoid memory overload during the data recording)
+It is used to avoid memory overload during the data recording.
+In our machine a medium video quality worked well)
 			4.3.3 Deselect "advance on option"
 			4.3.4 Info: When collecting the data, you can use F10 to stop the recording 4.3.5 Make a simple screen recording and check the quality of the obtained video